 Step 3: Stream Data Using Networking Widget

 Follow the Networking Tutorial to learn how to stream data using UDP from the GUI.
 For this project, you will need to stream the EMG channel data from the Networking Widget.
+Make sure your EMG joystick widget is open when streaming.
 Your Networking settings should look as follows:

 Once your UDP stream is running, you will be able to use this EMG joystick for any use case!
 We are excited to see how our global Community uses this widget to create awesome projects and research!